 - Creams, ointments and lotions are not created equal.
 We learned that ointments are better than creams, but creams are absolutely better than lotions.
 Avoid lotions because they have extra alcohol-based thinning ingredients that can dry out your baby’s skin.
 Opt for ointments or creams which are thicker and, although more annoying to handle because they can quickly stain clothes, better for eczema babies.

-How can I start managing my baby’s eczema?
+How can I manage my baby’s eczema?

 There are many different skin care regimens your doctor might prescribe.
 At a minimum, these will include bleach baths, hydration regimens after bath and routine skin care to heal, repair and protect sensitive baby skin.